Coaltrainscoffeeshopgallery/coaltrainscoffeeshopgallery.github.io/events/_posts/TEMPLATE2025-09-08-xyz.markdown

 event_date: #Put the DATE OF THE EVENT here in the format YYYY-MM-DD
 img: #Put the name of the image you want associated with the post here.
 It must be the same and must include the file name extension.
 E.g, Demo.jpg, Example.png
 project-date: #Put THE DATE OF THE EVENT here in whatever format you would like e.g, DD-MM-YYYY, YYYY-MM-DD, DD Month YYYY etc
 description: #Put your description here.
-When writing the description.
-Do not press enter to do to a new line.
-Just type it out all on one line.
 ---

 <!--